jskatas.org Continuously Learn JavaScript. Your Way.

 Using the *.at() Function

 Accessing items in an array using the brackets ([ and ]) is the standard and most often used way.
 Since 2019 there is a new function array.at() to access items in an array.
-It is a bit more flexible, but let's use it instead of the brackets first.
+It is a bit more flexible than the brackets we used above.
+Let's try it out instead of the brackets.

-First let's touch on one aspect of arrays that we didn't cover yet, array items can be of various types, they can be any type of value, even other arrays.
-We will use strings, as the names of people in our queue, like so ['Fatima', 'Raj', ...].
+Before we dive into at(), lets add one more thing to learn into our bucket.
+One aspect of arrays that we didn't cover yet: array items can be of various types, they can be any type of value, even other arrays.
+We will use strings, as the names of people in our queue, like so ['Fatima', 'Raj', ...], and we will access the names of the people as we accessed the ages above but this time we use the at() function.

 GIVEN an array (a queue) with the names of people

-WHEN we want to read the first person's name
+WHEN we want to read the second person's name

 ℹ️ Try to play with the parameter, for example 0, null or even "some string".

-One feature of the at() function over the brackets is that it can also be used to access items from the end of the array.
-For example names.at(-1) will return the last item in the array, names.at(-2) the second last, and so on.
-Let's try this.
+A nice feature of the at() function, which would have broken JavaScript if done with brackets, is that it can also be used to access items from the end of the array.
+For example, names.at(-1) will return the last item in the array, and names.at(-2) the second last, and so on.

 GIVEN an array (a queue) with the names of people, as above